ros2/ros2_documentation/source/Guides/Working-with-multiple-RMW-implementations.rst

 .. code-block:: bash

-   Expected RMW implementation identifier of 'rmw_connext_cpp' but instead found 'rmw_fastrtps_cpp', exiting with 102.
+   Expected RMW implementation identifier of 'rmw_connextdds' but instead found 'rmw_fastrtps_cpp', exiting with 102.

 If you have support for multiple RMW implementations installed and you request use of one that is not installed, you will see something similar to:

 .. code-block:: bash

-   Error getting RMW implementation identifier / RMW implementation not installed (expected identifier of 'rmw_connext_cpp'), exiting with 1.
+   Error getting RMW implementation identifier / RMW implementation not installed (expected identifier of 'rmw_connextdds'), exiting with 1.

 If this occurs, double check that your ROS 2 installation includes support for the RMW implementation that you have specified in the ``RMW_IMPLEMENTATION`` environment variable.